 The commercial port is open 24 hours a day, 7 days a week for working vessels.
-All other vessels must book a pilot 24 hours in advance, this must then be confirmed 4 hours before arrival and then again 1 hour before arrival.
+All other vessels must book a pilot 24 hours in advance.
+This must then be confirmed four hours before arrival and then again one hour before arrival.

 Our job as Ports of Jersey is to keep the port open, safe and secure at all times.